kamalkraj/CogView2/README.md

 * `--inverse-prompt`.
 Use the perplexity to generate the original text to sort the generated images.
 * `--only-first-stage`.
 * `--style`.
 The style of the generated images, choices=['none', 'mainbody', 'photo', 'flat', 'comics', 'oil', 'sketch', 'isometric', 'chinese', 'watercolor'].
 The default style is `mainbody`, usually an isolated object with white background.
+* `--gradio`.
+Creating a Gradio interface for generating images.

 You'd better specify a environment variable `SAT_HOME` to specify the path to store the downloaded model.